vijeeshr/quickretro/docs/docs/development.md

 npm install
 npm run build-dev
 ```
 This installs the packages, dependencies, and creates assets in <code>frontend/dist</code> directory.
-This dist directory is embedded in the backend Golang binary when it is built.\
+This directory is embedded in the backend Golang binary when it is built.

 ### Run with Docker
 Navigate back to root directory and run -